JagadeeshwaranM/Data_Engineering_Simplified/01 - Data Engineering Basics/Bigdata - Hadoop/03 -  HDFS and Architecture.md

 Data Nodes are made of commodity hardwares and Name nodes are made of high quality hardwares

+Datanodes store actual data in blocks and perform actual processing

+Replication - Copying the individual blocks into different racks.

+Racks - Group of machines in same network or geography

 Client(Laptop) submits a job/ Request --> Requests goes to Namenode --> Namenode sends back metadata info --> Client reads data from blocks of data node based on metadata

-Datanodes store actual data in blocks and perform actual processing